forwards/workshops/package-dev-modules/overview.md

 #### Prerequisites

-* r and rstudio installed
+* Packages in a nutshell or equivalent - desirable but not essential
 * git installed
 * github account
-* Packages in a nutshell or equivalent - desirable but not essential

 ---